rfinnie/2ping/doc/2ping.md

 -4, --ipv4
 :   Limit binds to IPv4.
+    In client mode, this forces resolution of dual-homed hostnames to the IPv4 address.
+    (Without *-4* or *-6*, the first result will be used as specified by your operating system, usually the AAAA address on IPv6-routable machines, or the A address on IPv4-only machines.)
+    In listener mode, this filters out any non-IPv4 *-I* binds, either through hostname resolution or explicit passing.

 -6, --ipv6
 :   Limit binds to IPv6.
+    In client mode, this forces resolution of dual-homed hostnames to the IPv6 address.
+    (Without *-4* or *-6*, the first result will be used as specified by your operating system, usually the AAAA address on IPv6-routable machines, or the A address on IPv4-only machines.)
+    In listener mode, this filters out any non-IPv6 *-I* binds, either through hostname resolution or explicit passing.

 --auth=*key*
 :   Set a shared key, send cryptographic hashes with each packet, and require cryptographic hashes from peer packets signed with the same shared key.